dotnet/dotnet-monitor/documentation/configuration/metrics-configuration.md

 Due to limitations in event counters, `dotnet monitor` supports only **one** refresh interval when collecting metrics.
 This interval is used for
 Prometheus metrics, livemetrics, triggers, traces, and trigger actions that collect traces.
 The default interval is 5 seconds, but can be changed in configuration.

+[7.1+] For EventCounter providers, is possible to specify a different interval for each provider.
+See [Per provider intervals](#per-provider-intervals-71).

 <details>
   <summary>JSON</summary>